balhom/balhom-currency-profiles-api/README.md

-# balhom-currency-profiles-api
+# Balhom Currency Profiles API

-BalHom Users API which acts as a microservice for BalHom infrastructure
+BalHom Currency Profiles API which acts as a microservice for BalHom infrastructure